I get this question quite a bit.I usually summarize with “A brownie without the cocoa powder” but they are much more than that and fun to make.

 A blondie however usually starts with brown sugar.
 At Blondery, we use light brown sugar but you can use whatever you want.
 If you want more of a molasses flavor, I would opt for dark brown sugar.

-Some would describe a blondie as a butterscotch base.
-I like to sound of that but I'm afraid most people relate butterscotch to those candies that ladies in church gave out.
-Quaint but not quite the flavor profile I am looking for in a blondie.
-Although, the definition of butter scotch is melting butter with brown sugar (remind me to share a butterscotch pudding recipe with you all one day, mind-blowing!).
+Some would describe a blondie as butterscotch based.
+I like the sound of that but I’m afraid most people relate butterscotch to those candies that ladies in church gave out (Or is that just me?).
+Quaint but too sweet and not the flavor profile I am looking for in a blondie.
+Although, the definition of butter scotch is melting butter with brown sugar (remind me to share my butterscotch pudding recipe with you all one day, mind-blowing!).

-Anyway, if I was to answer technically: a blondies is a butterscotch based, typically square, dense pale-colored cake.
+Anyway, if I was to answer technically: a blondie is a butterscotch based, typically square, dense pale-colored cake.
 At Blondery, that is just the beginning.
 We then add semi-sweet chocolate chips to the batter and top it off with a salted caramel jam, pink Himalayan sea salt and toasted pecans.
+Perfectly balanced with sweet and salty.

-We have taken it a step further and created a collection of blondies including a vegan sweet potato blondies and a chocolate peanut butter blondie that is high in natural protein.
+We have taken it a step further and created a collection of blondies including a vegan blondie and a gluten free blondie that is high in natural protein.